sindresorhus/auto-bind/readme.md

 const unicorn = new Unicorn('Rainbow');

-// grab the method off the class instance const message = unicorn.message;
+// Grab the method off the class instance const message = unicorn.message;

-// still bound to the class instance message();
+// Still bound to the class instance message();
 //=> 'Rainbow is awesome!'

-// without `autoBind(this)`, the above would have resulted in message();
+// Without `autoBind(this)`, the above would have resulted in message();
 //=> Error: Cannot read property 'name' of undefined
 ```